 What you need

-- Shelter in a barn, outbuilding, or stable
+- Shelter in a barn, outbuilding, stable, warehouse, business, or other structure

-- A secure place to keep them for the first 4-6 weeks while they acclimate to your barn (this can be a tack room, large crate or any secure indoor enclosure)
+- A secure, indoor place to keep them for the first 4-6 weeks while they acclimate to their new environment (this can be a tack room, large crate, or any indoor enclosure)

 Whether you're still considering adoption or are ready to take home some working cats of your own, we strongly encourage you to read through our Working Cat Care & Relocation Guide.
 This provides step-by-step instructions when preparing for your new arrivals, helping them get acclimated during their initial confinement phase, and building strong bonds to keep them returning to their new home.